littlebotgames/littlebotgames.github.io/_posts/2021-02-16-littlebotgames_actor_controller.markdown

 ## Your mind, body and soul

-In **Little1** we use an **Actor / Controller** system to decouple the logic for controlling an Actor (these are mostly characters but can be anything that needs controlling) from the rest of the Actor functionality.
+We use an **Actor / Controller** system to decouple the logic for controlling an Actor (these are mostly characters but can be anything that needs controlling) from the rest of the Actor functionality.
 A nice way to think about this is separating the concepts of the **brain** and the **body**.

 This is pretty standard practice in games.
 [Unreal](https://docs.unrealengine.com/en-US/InteractiveExperiences/Framework/Controller/index.html)